Popular conference and keynote topics on Anxiety Disorders:

 Most often these are done through video conferencing.
 Consultation can be ongoing or single meeting.

-Please contact me for rates and scheduling.
+Please contact me for rates and scheduling virtual workshops and presentations.